 The tours teach kids about farm life and where cheese comes from, but they’re also great marketing tools, says Carol Ropp, a retired schoolteacher.

-For $3, kids get the chance to milk a cow, watch cheese being made, take a hayride, bottle-feed and play with a calf.
+For $3, kids get the chance to milk a cow, watch the cheesemaking process, take a hayride, bottle-feed and play with a calf.
 They also get to sample fresh cheese, and the Illinois Farm Bureau provides coloring books for each child to take home.

 Ropp Jersey Cheese is sold along with ice cream at the homey 600-square-foot retail store, which is decorated with Jersey cow art and lots of drawings and pictures of kids on the farm.